Italian Sausage-Pepper Ragu with Polenta is a delicious meal that you can pull off on a weeknight. Done in under an hour!

 - Add the olive oil to a large skillet over medium-high heat.
 Brown the sausages on 2 sides, about 3 minutes per side.
 Remove to a plate.

 - Saute the onions and garlic until translucent, about 5 minutes.
 Meanwhile, start the polenta (see below).
 Add the peppers and crushed pepper flakes (if using); saute until soft, about 5 additional minutes.
 Add the fish sauce (if using; see Recipe Note #1).
 Turn the heat to high and add the wine, scraping skillet with a wooden spoon to loosen any fond on the bottom.
 Return the sausages to the skillet.
 Add the diced tomatoes and sauce.

 - Check the sauce for seasoning, adjusting as needed.
 Garnish with chopped fresh parsley and serve with the polenta.

 FOR THE POLENTA

 - Bring 2 cups water to a boil and reduce heat to medium.
 Vigorously whisk in 1 cup polenta corn grits.
 When completely combined, whisk in 1 cup of cold water.
 Add salt and pepper; reduce heat to low and simmer, stirring occasionally.
-After ~25 minutes, when polenta is soft, add 1 tbsp Romano cheese and 2 tsp extra virgin olive oil.
+After ~25 minutes, when polenta is soft, add 1 tablespoon Romano cheese and 2 teaspoon extra virgin olive oil.
 Garnish with chopped parsley and serve.